sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/openapi-generator.md

 ```

 ## Telemetry
-We track your usage of this tool similarly to how we track other commands in the dlt core library.
+We track your usage of this tool similarly to how we track other commands in the data_load_tool core library.
 Read more about this and how to disable it [here](../../reference/telemetry).

 ## Prior work
 This project started as a fork of [openapi-python-client](https://github.com/openapi-generators/openapi-python-client).
 Pretty much all parts are heavily changed or completely replaced, but some lines of code still exist, and we like to acknowledge the many good ideas we got from the original project :)